 - Children’s behaviour & wellbeing, including answering difficult questions about life story

 Kinship Reach is commissioned alongside Kinship Membership, which is our foundation offer for all kinship carers in your local authority, regardless of legal order, including priority advice and information and virtual peer support groups.
 It enables local authorities to offer all kinship carers some support on an area-wide basis.

-You can choose to commission additional services alongside Membership and Response, such as:
+You can choose to commission additional services alongside Membership and Reach, such as:

 - Kinship Ready – preparation workshops for prospective special guardians

 - Kinship Connected – in-person 1:1 support from a project worker based locally and community-based peer support groups

 Kinship Reach is for any kinship carer – that’s any friend or family member caring full-time for a child whose parents are unable to look after them – regardless of legal order and whatever stage they are at in their caring journey.
 Kinship carers who do not live in the local authority but have an order from a local authority that has commissioned Membership can still access the support, as can those who live in the local authority but whose child’s order is not from that local authority.
 Some local authorities choose to focus Kinship Reach on special guardians.